If you are diagnosed with diabetes we recommend you register with the NDSS.

 Access to blood glucose testing strips

-As of 1 July 2016, the Australian Government changed access to subsidised blood glucose testing strips (BGTS) for people with type 2 diabetes who are not using insulin.
+As of 1 July 2016, the Australian Government changed access to subsidised blood glucose monitoring strips for people with type 2 diabetes who are not using insulin.

-If you have type 2 diabetes and do not use insulin, you will be required to present a completed ‘Blood Glucose Test Strip Six Month Approval’ form.
+If you have type 2 diabetes and do not use insulin, you will be required to present a completed ‘Blood Glucose Monitoring Strip Six Month Access’ form.

-This form must be signed by your health professional and presented every six months to continue to access subsidised blood glucose testing strips through the NDSS.
+This form must be signed by your health professional and presented every six months to continue to access subsidised blood glucose monitoring strips through the NDSS.
+However, the requirement to submit a ‘Blood Glucose Monitoring Strip Six Month Access' form every six months is current suspend during COVID-19.